FuJacob/fujacob/README.md

 # Jacob Fu
 Hi there!
 Here, you can find my wacky, random side-projects I've been working on.
-Some things about me:

 Currently:
 - interning @ Uber in Sunnyvale, CA